aiven/devportal/docs/products/clickhouse/index.rst

 Why ClickHouse?
 ---------------

 ClickHouse is ideal for performing detailed analytics on large datasets.
 If your data is high volume, usually inserted in batches, and then rarely updated or deleted, then ClickHouse could be an excellent choice.
-Tables can be configured with a TTL (Time To Live) for data to stop them growing in an unconstrained way.
+Tables can be configured with a TTL (Time To Live) so that data will be deleted after a defined interval, this stops the tables growing in an unconstrained way.

 ClickHouse is designed for analytics, so if your data is used in many different reports, including very large or complex ones that use multiple data dimensions then it could be a good fit.
 It isn't optimised for reports that join between source tables; much like other data warehouse solutions, data may be transformed before being inserted, to prepare for the reports that will be run.